Mirasol is recognized as an in-network provider by most major insurance carriers, including:

 FREE Eating Disorder Support Group!

-FREE weekly eating disorder support group for adults struggling with food issues, staffed by
+FREE weekly eating disorder support group for adults struggling with food and body image issues

 For more information, call 888-520-1700.